International Congress on Medieval Studies: Meetings

 The Congress serves as a rare chance for international societies of medieval specialists to gather in person, and dozens of business meetings are conducted during breaks between sessions.
 Many groups use the opportunity to plan for their presentations later in the summer at the International Medieval Congress held at Leeds University.

 Entertainment and Attractions

 The Congress typically features a film festival, screening movies which have a medieval setting or theme.
 There are also performances of medieval music and theater.

-Some participating organizations sponsor social gatherings in the form of wine hours or open bar receptions.

-There are also demonstrations, to foster an understanding of material culture, that vary from year to year.
-Past demonstrations have included a trebuchet, a longboat, and most recently, a demonstration of blacksmithing.

-The annual meeting of medievalists corresponds with the nesting of swans at Goldsworth pond, located at the very heart of the conference.
-Most years Congress ends before the eggs have hatched, but the 50th Congress was late enough that medievalists got to enjoy watching the cygnets get their sea legs.

 Scope and Participation

 The Congress is very broad in scope, being open to all topics related to the medieval period and to participants from any background.
 This has served to set it apart from other meetings in the field.
 Topics may range from discussions of mysticism, numismatics, and medieval Latin, to modern medieval-themed video games, the works of J. R. R. Tolkien, and the teaching of medieval studies in the classroom.

-Such being the case, participants come from a broad variety of educational backgrounds.
-Most are professors and graduate students, but a significant minority is composed of architects, monks, undergraduate students, fiction authors, and other independent scholars and enthusiasts.
 Presenters are not necessarily experts in medieval history; scholars of literature, theater, religion, and art frequently give presentations.